 These are fantastic for remixing a track on-the-fly.
-You can get these online and in packs from vendors like Native Instruments.
+You can get these online and in packs from vendors like LoopCloud.
 You could even create your own.
 Sync up the BPM with your master track and add a percussive layer to the track thats playing.

 I recommend keeping the volume level below that of the master track, you’re trying to add audio texture to a professionally produced song, not overwhelm it.